neurobiol/unlearn/docs/content/core_question.md

 Quantum-like models are useful when we want a compact mathematical language for contextual updates and order dependence.

-The formal move is to represent state with objects that support non commutative updates, so the composition of updates depends on order.
+The formal move is to represent state with objects that support non-commutative updates, so the composition of updates depends on order.

 This is a modelling choice, not a claim that the substrate is quantum coherent at macroscopic scales.